Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Discussions

 \section{Discussions}

+Fig.~\ref{fig:time_and_carbon} emphasises the importance of explicit energy or carbon measurement.
+Runtime alone is an unreliable proxy, as different hardware operations have distinct power profiles and a model that trains faster does not necessarily train cheaper~\citep{henderson_2022}.

 Our study demonstrates that physics inductive biases impact the trade-off between efficacy and efficiency.
-In simple settings, such as the harmonic oscillator, adding periodic structure or a physics-informed loss enables extrapolation beyond the training range.
-With viscous Burgers' equation, combining data with physics yields the model that dominates the Pareto front, achieving lower test errors at lower carbon cost compared to the purely data-driven baseline.
+In the simple PINN experiment (Sec.~\ref{sec:intro}), combining data with physics yielded the model dominating the Pareto front, achieving lower test errors at lower carbon cost compared to both the purely data-driven and purely physics-driven baselines.

 In the incompressible shear flow setting, we observe clear differences in how the physics priors affect both predictive performance and carbon footprint across training and inference.
-Models with strong physics inductive biases achieve the lowest training footprints, but this comes at the expense of higher inference costs compared to U-net variants.
+Incorporating weak physics-inductive biases in the form of periodic padding, improves performance but increases total training emission, while its effects on training carbon efficiency and one-step inference are model-dependent: increasing both in one case (UNet-CP) and decreasing both in the other (UNet-CN-CP).
+Models with stronger physics inductive biases achieve the lowest training footprints, but this comes at the expense of higher inference costs compared to U-net variants.
 UFNO achieves one of the most favourable overall profiles, combining strong predictive accuracy with a low training footprint.
-Its inference cost, however, remains nearly twice that of the best-performing U-Net variant (UNet-CN-CP).
-The results underscore the importance of evaluating training and inference together.
+Its inference cost, however, remains nearly twice that of the best-performing U-net variant (UNet-CN-CP).
+The results underscore the importance of evaluating training and inference costs together.
 A model that trains cheaply may prove inefficient when repeatedly deployed, while others entail higher upfront cost but amortise more effectively in deployment.
 Amortising development costs across the model lifecycle is one way to factor in these considerations~\citep{cottier2024rising}.

-FM stands out as an outlier: while competitive in predictive performance, its reliance on numerical integration makes inference substantially more expensive.
-This is in spite of it operating on downsampled data, as the original resolution was computationally prohibitive~\citep{dao2023flow}.